 Inevitably for any artist, feelings of inhibition in dealing with the sitter or ‘the scene’ at hand arise.
 I, for one, thrive on this ‘social’ approach to drawing and find it essential to the authentic and vital portrayal of ‘real’ people in action.
-It’s the closest I’ve come to comparing what I do to those creating live music together, where an intricate interaction takes place between the players amongst themselves and with the audience: an unspoken language that creates a ‘product’ to be enjoyed by others.
+It’s the closest I’ve come to comparing what I do to those creating live music together, where an intricate interaction takes place between the players amongst themselves and with the audience: an unspoken language that creates a ‘product’ to be enjoyed by all.
 Sketching, for me, feels like ‘jazz’ sometimes – jazz is my other passion – where I begin to sway to the ‘rhythm of drawing.’
 I’d like to think of it as a form of what the Spanish call ‘duende’ in flamenco, a way of mastering your medium to a point of being liberated from its technical challenges and thus, of completely forgetting yourself in what you’re doing.
 Any artist is perpetually critical of him or herself, so this doesn’t happen often, but when it does, it’s bliss.

 Drawing allows various elements of the scene to be added over time, to depict the topic as comprehensively as possible.
 The beauty of drawing is that you can single out a specific action or tell its complete sequence, to become visual journalism.
 You can liven up architecture by ‘peopling’ the streets; find surprising angles with humour and juxtaposition; leave out irrelevant background ‘noise;’ group various drawings on one thematic page, or create text in and around them.
 My drawings are my ethnographic and journalistic field notes.
 These days, the genre of graphic novels is acknowledged as a legitimate form of reporting (Joe Sacco is a good example) or re-telling a work of classic literature such as Proust or Kafka (Stéphane Heuet and Réal Godbout, resp.; French illustrators seem to be particularly strong at portraying literature, diligently re-creating the look and feel of the novel’s period).
-It’s unfortunate that I never had the stick-to-it-ness to create a big graphic novel like they do, but I love the genre and wish it was me doing Sacco’s work as a war correspondent (or, for that matter, play the piano like Erroll Garner)!
+It’s unfortunate that I never had the stick-to-it-ness to create a big graphic novel like they do, but I love the genre and wish it was me doing Sacco’s work as a war correspondent (or, for that matter, play jazz on the piano like Erroll Garner)!
 I’ll share my thoughts on varieties of purpose within the field of illustration in blogs-to-come.